Ne0re0/Notes/Attacking_kerberos_basics.md

 - Authentication ticket
 - used to request service tickets from the TGS

+## KRBTGT :
+- Those are like golden TGTs, they allow to get access to every TGS

 ## KDC Key Distribution Center
 - Service for issuing TGT and service tickets that consist of the Authentication Service and the Ticket Granting Service.
 - Constituted by AS and TGS